wezm/wezm.net/v2/content/posts/2024/tiny-cdn/index.md

 ```

 The compromise here was that I had to allow the cert server `ssh` access to
-each of the app servers.
+each of the app servers, but each of the app servers has no access to the
+others.
 I created a dedicated user for this purpose.
-A `doas`
+A `doas` rule allows this
-rule allows this user to restart `nginx` to pick up the updated certificates:
+user to restart `nginx` to pick up the updated certificates:

 ```doas
 permit nopass lego as root cmd dinitctl args restart nginx